 Day of Infamy is a great effort bringing a solid World War II shooter together that offers realistic and intense multiplayer action.
 There's also the cooperative area if you'd like to enjoy that tactical side of things, but I really loved the objective focused competitive aspect.
 The maps were great offering a wide variety of environments and locations that were all authentic to World War II.
 The squad based combat works well in getting people to communicate or just get annihilated as a team.
 This works well as it gets people playing a role instead of wandering about or not participating in the action.
 The objective based modes were also entertaining with enough variety to make each match feel like a distinct mission whether you're capturing places, protecting them or making a push up a deadly beach.

-Review Done on Day of Infamy for PC
+Day of Infamy for PC